Agathis australis: Taxonomy

+Etymology

+The Māori name is descended from Proto-Polynesian *kauquli, a name used to describe various dark-coloured trees in Polynesian languages, including Samoan ebony, or Diospyros samoensis.

 Description

 The young plant grows straight upwards and has the form of a narrow cone with branches going out along the length of the trunk.
 However, as it gains in height, the lowest branches are shed, preventing vines from climbing.
 By maturity, the top branches form an imposing crown that stands out over all other native trees, dominating the forest canopy.